soyricardodev/theliaison/apps/gifting-concierge/README.md

 - [ ] Server side validation
 - [ ] Send custom gift api
 - [ ] Send gift from custom link api
+- [ ] how it works just should render on scroll
+- [ ] Shipping Details instead of Get Shipping Details
+- [ ] remove click confirm when youre done
+- [ ] We need the link and details/description of the link named Specifications

 How It Works Page:
 - [x] right after of the form, put the FAQ